LDDirector01/capstone-project2026/README.md

 * open the .ipynb file "LESLIE DOLOT_Capstone Project.ipynb".
 All libraries are already imported in the code.

 ## Results Summary
+* Supervised Classification algorithm was used to answer the problem statement, utilizing three methods: Random Forest, XGBoost and SVM.
+From these three, SVM has the highest F1 score.
+From this tool, the three potential influencers of order cancellations are the order timing (week in a year), quantity, and city of Karachi.
+Using bias testing methods, it was found that some features are underrepresented and that the current dataset is geographically skewed.
+With this, it is strongly recommended to collect more data on underrepresented cities.
+* To strengthen the predictive power of the SVM model, there should be more data collected answering the following areas:
+a. app’s indicated delivery time
+b. time between the placement of order and the delivery (or cancellation)
+c. driver assignment time (how long for the order to be assigned to a driver)
+d. duration of time for the restaurant to fulfill the order
+e. reason for order cancellation (availability, waiting time, rush hour, etc.)
+f. types of cancellations (customer cancels due to change of mind, restaurant cancels due to out of stock, system cancels, or rider cancels)
+g. other external factors (weather, road works, holidays, etc.)

+The rest of the details can be seen in the atached files:
 * Business presentation is named as "LeslieDOLOT_CAPSTONE - BusinessDeck.pdf".
 * Technical presentation is named as "LeslieDolot_JupyterCapstone TechDeck.pdf"